What is a Pension Transfer?

 Final Salary Pension Transfer

 With a final salary pension, there’s no pot of cash with your name on it.
-That means any potential transfer cash you receive from a defined benefit scheme is meant to be equivalent to the sum of money you’d need to buy the same income you’d get from your company on the open market.
+That means any potential transfer value you receive from a defined benefit scheme is meant to be equivalent to the sum of money you’d need to buy the same income you’d get from your company on the open market, assuming the funds are invested until the scheme’s normal retirement date.

 Why Transfer My Final Salary Pension?